 - Content – main content for that page, structured using headings and paragraph elements

 - Sub navigation– when you select a category in the main navigation panel, a list of further navigation links is available for that section

 The Products and Services we offer

 Irish Text Relay Service – ITRS

 Vodafone provide access to the Irish Text Relay Service (ITRS), which is a service we have developed and funded in partnership with other industry operators to facilitate deaf or hard of hearing people to make and receive calls.
-The full details of the service are available at www.itrs.ie
+The full details of the service are available at the ITRS official website.

 Accessible Directory Enquiries